SALES ARE HERE

-Several key factors unite the Scandinavian approach to design.
+Several key factors unite the Scandinavian Design approach.
 A number of these have their origin in the characteristics of the Nordic environment.
 The northern countries are famously dark, cold and snow-covered for long months of the year, with brief, intense light-filled summers.
 Important areas are mountainous and heavily forested.
 It is therefore not surprising that many Scandinavian designs have been inspired in some sense by organic forms, materials or natural patterning.

 1931